 Due to the fact the usual SAT score of George Mason University applicants is around 1,155, admissions officers can afford to be choosy.
 Roughly 16.0% of applicants send ACT scores, with the typical score in the 26 range.
 Take a virtual tour to know more about GMU's campus.

 Any student who is interested in Computer Information Systems needs to check out Virginia Tech.
-Cis majors from Virginia Tech earn a boost of around 12.8% above the average earnings of computer information systems graduates.
+Students who graduate from the CIS program make around $53,406 in their early career salary and $98,920 in their mid-career salary.
 This school is among the largest schools in Virginia.